mozilla/nunjucks/docs/templating.md

 ### abs

-Return the absolute value of the argument.
+Return the absolute value of the argument:

 **Input**